Felsted: Community

 Felsted is linked to Little Dunmow by the Flitch Way Country Park, a former railway line.
-The village has a village store, a delicatessen, an antiques shop, a ladies' clothes shop, an estate agent, two public houses (the Chequers and the Swan), two restaurants, and a bed and breakfast guest house.
+The village has a village store, a coffee shop and a tea room, an antiques shop, a ladies' clothes shop, an estate agent, two public houses (the Chequers and the Swan) and the Felsted Sports injury clinic.

 The village is also home of Felsted Rovers Football Club who play their home matches at the rear of the Memorial Hall.

 The electoral ward of Felsted had a population of 5,525 at the 2011 census.